“Do not judge me by my success, judge me by how many times I fell down and got back up again.” Nelson Mandela

 This week we will revisit how the tools and concepts explored during the programme can be used to stay on track with your goals.
 Sometimes we may find challenges and obstacles arise which prevent us from bringing our visions to action.
-Sometimes the source of the challenges is external to us, and sometimes it is internal –it may be a particular subpersonality dominating at the wrong time, or perhaps a tendency to be more vision-oriented than action-oriented...
+Sometimes the source of the challenges is external to us, and sometimes it is internal – for example it may be a particular subpersonality dominating at the wrong time, or perhaps a tendency to be more vision-oriented than action-oriented...

-Many people find that in different situations they make use of different sides of their personality – sometimes they are strong leaders, other times they can emphasize their more reflective or creative sides.
-These different parts are sometimes called "subpersonalities" and it is useful to know which subpersonalities play a role in our life as often they can not only be the source of challenge/obstacles, but also the way to resolve issues.
+Many people find that in different situations they make use of different parts of their personality – sometimes emphasising strength and willpower, at other time more reflective or creative sides.
+These different parts are sometimes called "subpersonalities" and it can be useful to know which subpersonalities play a role in our life as often they can not only be the source of challenge/obstacles, but also the way to resolve issues.

 Subpersonalities are there for a reason.
 They may serve us now or they may have served us in the past.
 At times they might be useful, and at other times they might actually hinder us from getting what we really want.
 For example a subpersonality may have developed to protect us from unsafe situations in the past but now makes us risk-averse and holds us back.